Tata Ace: Tata Ace Zip

 The Tata Ace Zip is marketed as a micro truck in India.
 Priced from Rs.1.9 lakhs INR onwards, the company aims to convert three-wheeler users to four-wheelers.
 One of the ideas that prompted the launch of this vehicle was to develop more opportunities for self-employment in the country.
 Moreover, there was a need for an efficient last-mile vehicle, so Tata sought to find the gap in the market and released the Ace Zip.
 The 611 cc engine delivers a power of 11.3 hp at 3000 rpm and a torque of 3.16 kgf⋅m at 1600–1800 rpm.
 It has a permissible loading capacity of 600 kg.

 Ace Magic+

-Side view of a yellow Tata Magic (passenger version of the Tata Ace).

 In June 2007, Tata Motors launched a passenger variant, the Ace Magic.
 The vehicle has an all-steel cabin and a seating capacity of 4-7 passengers.
 It is powered by a 16 bhp, 702 cc water-cooled diesel engine.

 The Magic meets BS-III emission norms and has been developed for use in urban, semi-urban or rural markets.
 It is backed by a 36,000 km/12-month warranty.
 The Magic range starts at Rs 2.60 lakh (ex-showroom, Pune).